 +39 080 8769072 email@example.com

-It belongs to the family Nyctaginaceae, originating from the tropical zones of the South America.
-It is a climbing shrub, sarmentose and thorny, evergreen, with small tubular white or yellow, subtended by three large bracts of typically pink / fuchsia color (there are, however, many varieties of different other colors, from white, to yellow, to red, up to deep purple).
+It belongs to the family Nyctaginaceae, which originates from the tropical zones of South America.
+It is a climbing evergreen shrub, with sarmentose and thorny branches.
+Its small, tubular, white or yellow flowers bloom on top of three large, typically pink or fuchsia bracts (nontheless, many varieties with different colours can be found: they can be white, yellow, red, or deep-purple).
 In order to facilitate its blooming it is necessary full sunlight; shady locations will instead favor vigorous foliage growth.
 They fear intense frosts.

 March, April, May, June

 Hailing from Australia, Handerbergia is a climbing, ever-green plant in the family Fabaceae, It has a woody stem and lilac, white, or pink inflorescences start blooming in spring.
 It well withstand lower temperatures, it does not need abundant irrigation and it prefers sunny exposures.

 It is an evergreen climbing plant with a vigorous and quick growth.
 From late spring to late summer it produces numerous pink and bell-shaped flowers.
 Ideal position for this plant is a sunny or partially shaded location.
 Since it fears intense frost, it is recommended to keep it sheltered from the wind.